jtdLab/dart_sense_website/src/pages/en/tip-terms.md

 ---

-We wish you lots of fun and success with the prediction game! 🎯
+We wish you lots of fun and success with the WM-Tippspiel! 🎯
 Your **DartSense** and **Darts_ger** Team